Sanke926/Tailenrich/README.md

 - non-significant in `edgeR`,
 - selected to show representative tail-enrichment patterns rather than only the smallest FDR values.

+Each selected gene is shown in both scan directions: left scan (L2H) and right scan (H2L).
+Genes annotated as right-tail enriched are identified by the H2L scan, and H2L curves are mirrored horizontally for display.

 The exact gene list is stored in `results/selected_genes.tsv`.
 For display, `H2L` curves are mirrored horizontally so the enriched high-expression tail appears on the right side of the panel.

 ![Selected PE curves](figures/MSBB-BM36_selected_pe_curves.png)